 Affiliate Fellows of the American College of Medical Toxicology (AFACMT)

-AFACMT Certified Members of the College
+Certified Affiliate Fellows of the College (FACMT)

 If you are an active Affiliate ACMT member in good standing for at least 4 years, you are eligible to apply for Affiliate Fellowship status in the American College of Medical Toxicology.
 Join this admirable group of medical toxicologists by filling out the following application.
 In order to be considered for fellowship status, applicants must meet the requirements in at least two of the following categories: clinical practice, research, formal teaching, public service, or service to the college.
 However, we encourage you to make the application as complete as possible.
 Two letters of recommendation are also required.
 If you have applied in the past and not been accepted, we encourage you to apply again if your status has changed.
 Members from the membership committee and the administrative staff of ACMT would be happy to help with any questions or concerns regarding the application process.
 It is expected that if you are accepted as an Affiliate Fellow of ACMT, that you will attend the Annual Scientific Meeting to receive your certificate.